Economic history of Mexico: Porfiriato, 1876–1911

 Signs of economic prosperity were apparent in the capital.
 The Mexican stock exchange was founded in 1895, with headquarters on Plateros Street (now Madero Street) in Mexico City, trading in commodities and stocks.
-With increasing political stability and economic growth, Mexico’s urban populations had more disposable income and spent it on consumer goods.
+With increasing political stability and economic growth, Mexico's urban populations had more disposable income and spent it on consumer goods.
 In Mexico City, several French entrepreneurs established department stores stocked with goods form the global economy.
-Such enterprises promoting consumer culture were taking hold in Paris (the Bon Marché) and London (Harrod’s), catering to elite urban consumers.
+Such enterprises promoting consumer culture were taking hold in Paris (the Bon Marché) and London (Harrods), catering to elite urban consumers.
 They used advertising and innovative ways of displaying and selling goods.
 Female clerks catered to customers.
 In Mexico City, the Palacio de Hierro was one example, with its five-story building in downtown was constructed of iron.
-The flourishing of such stores was a signal of Mexico’s modernity and participation in the transnational cosmopolitanism of the era.
+The flourishing of such stores was a signal of Mexico's modernity and participation in the transnational cosmopolitanism of the era.
 French immigrants from the Barcelonette region of France established the vast majority of the department stores in Porfirian Mexico.
 These immigrants had dominated the retail apparel market for increasingly fashion-conscious elites.
 Two of the biggest enterprises adopted the business model of the joint stock company (sociedad anónima, or S.A.) and were listed on the Mexican stock exchange.
 Enterprises sourced their merchandise from abroad, using British, German, Belgian, and Swiss suppliers, but they also sold textiles made in their own factories in Mexico, creating a level of vertical integration.
 The Barcelonettes, as they were called, also innovated by using hydroelectric power in some of their textile factories, and supplied some surrounding communities.